-These wagers must be placed before the greyhound card gets underway, and they are now accepted by the majority of online betting sites.
+These wagers must be placed before the greyhound card gets underway.
+They are now accepted by the majority of online betting sites.
 Your two picks must be clear winners of each race to receive a pay-out.

-Unlike the daily double, bettors have the freedom to choose which races they wish to wager on, and these events do not necessarily have to be taking place at the same track.
+Unlike the daily double, bettors have the freedom to choose which races they wish to wager on.
+Additionally, these events do not necessarily have to be taking place at the same track.

 All five of these picks must win!